 FAQs

-3. Do Harlequin cats stay mostly white as they grow?
+3. Do harlequin cats stay mostly white as they get older?

-It depends on the breed.
-Mixed-breed Harlequins are affordable, while purebred Harlequins may cost more.
+It depends on the kind.
+Mixed-breed harlequins are less expensive than purebred ones.